jasonherrboldt/Cero/README.md

 # Cero

 A Java coding exercise modeled after the card game Uno.
+See below for how to run.

 There are two players.
 The user is player one, and player two is the program.